torvalds/linux/Documentation/core-api/dma-api.rst

 	this API should be obtained from sources which guarantee it to be physically contiguous (like kmalloc).

-	Further, the DMA address of the memory must be within the dma_mask of the device (the dma_mask is a bit mask of the addressable region for the device, i.e., if the DMA address of the memory ANDed with the dma_mask is still equal to the DMA address, then the device can perform DMA to the memory).
+	Further, the DMA address of the memory must be within the dma_mask of the device.
 To ensure that the memory allocated by kmalloc is within the dma_mask, the driver may specify various platform-dependent flags to restrict the DMA address range of the allocation (e.g., on x86, GFP_DMA guarantees to be within the first 16MB of available DMA addresses, as required by ISA devices).

 	Note also that the above constraints on physical contiguity and dma_mask may not apply if the platform has an IOMMU (a device which